 Incidentally, Basilico was having an Alps of Italy Dinner promotion.
 I didn’t notice this till I finished eating. 😛

 I’m no gourmet, so I’m not going to attempt any detailed review of Basilico’s food quality.
 What I’d just say is, there feels to be an emphasis on natural flavours, be it the main dish or desserts.

-Nothing was too sweet or too salty.
-Or as we Singaporeans say, too gaow (weighty, heavy after eating).
+Nothing was too sweet or too salty, or as we Singaporeans say, too gaow (weighty, heavy after eating).
 This translates to … being able to eat more and try more things!
 There’s also no need to gulp down gallons of water later, just to wash off flavouring-induced thirstiness.

-As I wrote in one of my tags summaries, I completely fail to comprehend the revulsion.
-I guess it’s a matter of, I always intended these meals to be quality time with myself.
-And nope, I don’t reflect on life, meditate on the ending year, or ponder the future months during this meals.
+As I wrote in one of my tags summaries, I completely fail to comprehend this sort of revulsion.
+I guess it’s a matter of, I always intended for these meals to be quality time with myself.
+And nope, I don’t reflect on life, meditate on the ending year, or ponder about coming months during this meals.
 I just, eat.